 However, these games only pay 35-1.
 That means that the single zero version of the game has a house edge of 2.63%, and American roulette, with the additional zero, offers a house edge of 5.26%.
 These advantages reduce your chances of winning.

 Getting rid of the zero also eliminates these house edges.
-When you play no zero roulette, you are now enjoying true or straight odds.
-That’s the fairest type of bet that a gambler can make.
+When you play no zero roulette at online casino sites, you are now enjoying true or straight odds.
+That's the fairest type of bet that a gambler can make.

 According to basic math, with the house edge eliminated, if you played roulette indefinitely, you would eventually break even.
 In the real world, playing no zero with its lack of a house edge allows players that hit a winning streak to make maximum amounts of cash.